haskell/critbit/README.markdown

 Set up a sandbox.

-The first time through, you need to download and install a ton of dependencies, so hang in there.
+The first time through, you may need to download and install a ton of dependencies, so hang in there.

     cd critbit
+    cabal sandbox init
-    cabal-dev install \
+    cabal install \
 	--enable-tests \
 	--enable-benchmarks \
     	--only-dependencies \
 	-j

-The `cabal-dev` command is just a sandboxing wrapper around the `cabal` command.
 The `-j` flag above tells `cabal` to use all of your CPUs, so even the initial build shouldn't take more than a few minutes.

-    cabal-dev configure \
-        --enable-tests \
-        --enable-benchmarks
+To actually build:

-    cabal-dev build
+    cabal build

 Running the test suite
 ----

-Once you've built the code, you can run the entire test suite in a few seconds.
+Once you've built the code, you can run the entire test suite fairly quickly.
+This takes about 30 seconds on my oldish 8-core Mac laptop:

     dist/build/tests/tests +RTS -N

 (The `+RTS -N` above tells GHC's runtime system to use all available cores.)

+If you're feeling impatient, run a subset of the test suite:

+    dist/build/tests/tests -t properties/map/bytestring +RTS -N

-If you want to explore, the `tests` program accepts a `--help` option.
+And if you want to explore, the `tests` program accepts a `--help` option.
 Try it out.